aragon/osx/packages/contracts/README.md

 ## Get Started

-To get started running your repository locally, run these commans in the root folder in your terminal:
+To get started running your repository locally, run these commands in the project root in your terminal:

 ```shell
 npx hardhat accounts